-Lactose intolerance cannot be prevented or "cured" but it can be managed.
+Lactose intolerance cannot be prevented or "cured" but can be managed.
 Most people who have lactose intolerance can tolerate small amounts of dairy products.
-Affected individuals should discuss with their doctor or other health care provider actions that can be taken to avoid symptoms.
+Affected individuals should discuss with their healthcare provider actions that can be taken to avoid symptoms.
 Examples include:

-- Eating smaller amounts of dairy products spread throughout the day
+- Eat smaller amounts of dairy products spread throughout the day.

-- Pills and liquids that contain the lactase enzyme are available and may be taken before or with meals to help digest any lactose present and avoid symptoms (supplements such as Lactaid®)
+- Pills and liquids that contain the lactase enzyme are available and may be taken before or with meals to help digest any lactose present and avoid symptoms.

-- Obtain calcium from other sources besides dairy products, such as spinach, broccoli, salmon, sardines, and dried beans; consider talking to your doctor about the need for calcium supplements.
+- Obtain calcium from other sources besides dairy products, such as spinach, broccoli, salmon, sardines, and dried beans; consider talking to your healthcare provider about the need for calcium supplements.